apache/echarts-handbook/contents/en/get-started.md

 </html>
 ```

-When you open this `index.html`, you will see an empty page.
+When you open `index.html` the page will appear blank.
 But don't worry.
 Open the console and make sure that no error message is reported, then you can proceed to the next step.

 ## Plotting a Simple Chart

-Before drawing we need to prepare a DOM container for ECharts with a defined height and width.
-Add the following code after the `</head>` tag introduced earlier.
+Before rendering a chart we need to prepare a DOM container for ECharts with a defined height and width.
+Add the following code immediately after the closing `</head>` tag.

 ```html
 <body>